Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 This mod adds speech bubbles for all characters with battle voicelines!
 (Including Untranslated Lines!)

+# Do NOTE That The Untranslated Voicelines are Unofficial Can Be Wrong at times!

 ## Installation
 ### When new story content or identities are added, please DISABLE the mod!!! and wait for a new update on this repository. (or else you would face issues like softlocking)
 ### Honestly I recommend you to not use this mod at all when there is new story content, so finish and enjoy the new story first and then use the mod!